Palliative and end of life care

 England and Wales

 The National Institute for Health and Care Excellence (NICE) have created Care of dying adults in the last days of life guidelines.
-Visit the NICE website for more information about these guidelines.
 For people in England, the Leadership Alliance for the Care of Dying People have also created guidance about improving people's experience of care in the last few days and hours of life.

 The Scottish Government have produced Caring for people in the last days and hours of life guidance.